 Instead of gambling with the final cost of labor being anywhere between $850 and $2,000, I decided to sell it and be done with the situation.

-How Much Money I Would Save By Selling the Car
+How Much Money I Saved By Selling My Car

 Being a personal finance lover, I just had to calculate the numbers and see what I could be saving.